gather-data/gather-public/content/docs/concepts.md

 ## Magic Actions

-Step by step automations created in Builder.
+Step-by-step automations created in Builder.
 Create a single button to handle repetitive internal processes for customer requests like refunding payments and resetting passwords.

 \[Insert image]